apache/nuttx/configs/sama5d3x-ek/README.txt

 ============

   NAND support is only partial in that there is no file system that works with it properly.
+Lower-level NAND support has been developed and verified, but there is no way to use it in the current NuttX architecture other than through the raw MTD interface.

-It should be considered a work in progress.
-You will not want to use NAND unless you are interested in investing a little effort.
-See the STATUS section below.
+  NAND should be considered a work in progress.
+You will not want to use NAND unless you are interested in investing a little effort, particularly in infrastructure.
+See the "STATUS SUMMARY" section below.

   NAND Support
   ------------